atom-archive/xray/README.md

 *Editing on GitHub feels like editing in Xray.*

-We provide a feature-rich editor component that can be used on the web and within other Electron applications.
-This will ultimately help us provide a more unified experience between GitHub.com and this editor and give us a stronger base of stakeholders in the core editing technology.
-If this forces serious performance compromises we may potentially drop this objective, but we don't think that it will.
+We want to provide a full-featured editor experience that can be used from within a browser.
+This will ultimately help us provide a more unified experience between GitHub.com and Xray and give us a stronger base of stakeholders in the core editing technology.

 ## Architecture